dlebansais/Easly-Language/Doc/Nodes/Expression/AssertionTagExpression.md

 <b>end</b>
 </pre>

+An Assertion Tag expression can only appear within an assertion, but can otherwise be combined at will.
+Its type is the same type as the expression in the assertion with that tag.

 # Translation to C&#35;

 The translation to C# is straightforward: it is a simple carbon-copy of the expression from the assertion it replaces.